shayden--/atiiaftt/README.rst

 atiiaftt - ATI-IA force-torque transforms
 ===============================================================

+Python interface to ATI-IA force-torque transform (ATIDAQ) C library, v1.0.7.
+For use with ATI Industrial Automation force-torque sensors.

-Object interface to ATI-IA force-torque transform library v1.0.7 This package does not read from hardware.
+This package does not read from hardware.
 Another package, such as NI-DAQmx, must be used for that purpose.

+ATIDAQ C Library is available at https://www.ati-ia.com/library/software/daq_ft/ATIDAQ%20C%20Library.zip

 Installation
 ------------------------